TENNLab-UTK/framework-open/markdown/risp.md

 UNIX>
 ```

+By default, when you call `apply_spikes()` (`AS` in the `processor_tool`), the values
+are normalized between 0 and 1, and the neuroprocessor scales them.
+There is a flag
-Now, the input values are restricted to the three synapse weights:
+to use non-normalized values, where you simply send the values you want sent to the
+input neuron.
+The processor tool command for that is `ASV`.
+We're going to call that
+so that:

-- Calling `apply_spikes()` with a value from 0 to 0.33333 results in a weight of 0.1.
+- `ASV` with a value of 0 uses weight 0, which is 0.1.
-- Calling `apply_spikes()` with a value from 0.33333 to 0.66667 results in a weight of 0.5.
+- `ASV` with a value of 1 uses weight 0, which is 0.5.
-- Calling `apply_spikes()` with a value from 0.66667 to 1 results in a weight of 1.0.
+- `ASV` with a value of 2 uses weight 0, which is 1.0.

-I know that's kind of confusing and convoluted.
-We'll probably make some framework changes to make
-this better, but it's what you have for now.
-Let's illustrate:
+Here we go:

 ```
 UNIX> bin/processor_tool_risp -
-- ML tmp.txt
+- ML tmp_network.txt
-- AS 0 0 0                # Calling `apply_spikes()` with a value from 0 to 0.33333 results in a weight of 0.1.
+- ASV 0 0 0               # This will put 0.1 into the neuron:
 - RUN 1
 - NCH 0
 Node 0 charge: 0.1        # There it is.

-- AS 0 0 0.4              # Calling `apply_spikes()` with a value from 0.33333 to 0.66667 results in a weight of 0.5.
+- AS 0 0 1                # This will add 0.5 to the neuron:
 - RUN 1
 - NCH 0
-Node 0 charge: 0.6        # Accordingly, 0.5 has been added to neuron 0's potential.
+Node 0 charge: 0.6        # There it is.
 - Q
 UNIX>
 ```

 --------------------------------------------------
-## Test 15: Stds
+## Test 15 (Script 32): Stds

 Finally, you can specify a standard deviation for noise for each of the weights in `weights`.
-To demonstrate, I'll set up the following network:
+To demonstrate, script 32 sets up the following network:

 ![images/network_F_stds.jpg](images/network_F_stds.jpg)

-We'll use the RISP parameter file in `params/risp_stds.json`
+With the following parameter file:

 ```
+UNIX> sh scripts/test_risp.sh 32 yes
+Passed Test 32 - Test 15 from the RISP README.
-UNIX> cat params/risp_stds.json
+UNIX> cat tmp_proc_params.txt
 {
   "weights": [ 0.1, 0.5, 1.0 ],
   "stds": [ 0.01, 0.1, 0.0 ],
+  "noisy_seed": 1,
   "inputs_from_weights": false,
   "spike_value_factor": 1,
   "min_threshold": -1,